-We serve a selection of hot items, sandwiches, wraps, panini, toasties, children’s lunch boxes, delicious handmade cakes including gluten & diary free, cream teas, toasted teacakes and seasonal homemade bakes,
+We serve a selection of sandwiches, paninis, toasties, children’s lunches, delicious handmade cakes; including gluten and dairy free, aswell as vegan options, cream teas, toasted teacakes and seasonal bakes.

-The visitor centre has a well-stocked shop, including binoculars and telescopes, wildlife books and DVDs, bird food and feeders, gifts, greetings cards, hot and cold drinks, packaged snacks and ice creams.
+The Nature Discovery Centre has a fantastic gift shop, with a large selection of binoculars and telescopes, eco gifts, bird food and feeders, gifts, greetings cards, cookware, biscuits, packaged snacks and ice creams.

 Middleditch wild play area